 Model #2 – Data Flow Diagram

 A data flow diagram represents how data flows through, where the data is produced, and where it is consumed throughout a system.
 This diagram fits with our system because we have data being produced from language learners in the form of audio files with text descriptions, language teachers in the form of ratings and class assignments, and lastly, Native language speakers in the form of comments, ratings, and audio.
 The researchers and language teachers consume data in the form of audio ratings and audio files.
 Native language speakers consume language learner audio.
 Language learners consume the data that they produce as well as comments and ratings they receive.
-With the data flow diagram, we can show data flows within the system, from being gathered to being stored and finally being consumed.
+With the data flow diagram, we can show data flows within the system, from it being gathered to it being stored and consumed.

 This data flow diagram depicts the flow of data between users and storage.
 Language learners can produce data by recording audio uploaded to the user big audio data store and then trimmed by the system and stored in user trimmed audio.
 Language learners consume data by viewing their submissions from user big audio and their trimmed audio timestamps from user trimmed audio.
 Any feedback they have received from other users is consumed from the feedback data store.